 So for example, my 1.5 year old son has a little four wheel “motorbike” that he can scoot around on.
 He loves it, and he spends most of his time with it just scooting around all over our house.
 I try to just switch it off so that the buttons don’t make noise, but he’s clever enough to just turn the switch back on (removing the batteries would be a good option too).

 My children also have little cars that go on a racetrack.
 The cars can sing songs and say short phrases, but the real fun is driving them around, not making them talk.
 So they stay.

-But the good thing is, there are lots of simple toys out there that are great for your kids to play with!
+The good thing is, there are lots of open-ended toys out there that are great for your kids to play with!
 Check these toys out for free play and imaginary play options.